Brahmin95/LegacyComLogger/Docs/wiki.md

 ### Tracing a Unit of Work (The "Backpack") - BEST PRACTICE

 This is the **recommended pattern** for any significant user action.
 It creates a full trace, allowing you to see all related logs together in Kibana.
+You should use the `TxType` enum constants provided by the framework.

 **Rule:** The object returned by `BeginTrace` or `BeginSpan` **MUST** be set to `Nothing` when the operation is complete to clean up the context.
 Always use the `On Error GoTo...Cleanup` pattern to guarantee this.